mgks/docs/docs/smart-webview/plugins/css-injection.md

 ---
-title: 'CSS Injection'
+title: 'CSS Injection Plugin'
 description: 'Dynamically injecting custom CSS styles.'
 icon: 'css3'
 ---

 This plugin allows the native application to dynamically inject custom CSS stylesheets or rules into the loaded web pages.
-(Planned for v7.4)

 ::: callout tip
 This is a premium plugin and is not included in the open-source project.
 Its source code is only available to **[Project Sponsors](https://github.com/sponsors/mgks/sponsorships?sponsor=mgks&tier_id=468838)**.